JunhaoW3/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `star 1` stars the 1st client in the currently displayed clients list.
+* `activelist` followed by `star 1` stars the 1st client in the currently displayed clients list.
-* `list` followed by `star 2` stars the 2nd client in the currently displayed clients list.
+* `activelist` followed by `star 2` stars the 2nd client in the currently displayed clients list.
 * `find Alex` followed by `star 1` stars the 1st client in the results of the `find` command.

 <box type="tip" seamless>